zdrawku/igniteui-docfx/en/components/drop_down.md

     </igx-drop-down>
 ```

 The `igx-drop-down-item-group` displays all of the `igx-drop-down-item`s under it in a grouped fashion, making it easier for users to differentiate the separate categories of foods in the example.
 The group also has the additional functionality of disabling `igx-drop-down-item`s inside of its body.
-For example, lets say we do not the `Meats` food group to be selectable in our drop down.
+For example, lets say we do not want `Meats` food group to be selectable in our drop down.
 Instead of disabling all of the entries in `Meats` separately, we can do the following:

 ```html
     <igx-drop-down>